When asked about their five senses, people usually respond that their eyesight is the mode of perception they value and fear most of losing.

 “We’re now seeing huge increases in the numbers of younger patients with eye diseases normally associated with middle- or old-age… Here, in Hong Kong, more and more teen-agers are arriving at hospital emergency rooms with detached retinas…”

 In a commercial port city in China, we spend a day with the Liu family.
 Like most of their classmates, both six-year-old Jun and twelve-year-old Qiang wear glasses.
-Neither sees much natural light, burdened as they are with long school days.
-When the boys arrive home, well past sunset, they have another two hours of homework before being allowed to touch their electronic gadgets.
+Spending long hours at school, neither sees much natural light.
+Arriving at home, well past sunset, they have another two hours of homework before being allowed to touch their electronic gadgets.
 This way of life is hardly an exception in countries where the prevalence of myopia in younger and younger children has grown to worrisome proportions.